evhub/coconut/DOCS.md

 ##### Optional Arguments

 ```
 -h, --help            show this help message and exit
 --and source [dest ...]
                       add an additional source/dest pair to compile (dest is optional)
 -v, -V, --version     print Coconut and Python version information
 -t version, --target version
                       specify target Python version (defaults to universal)
 -i, --interact        force the interpreter to start (otherwise starts if no other command
                       is given) (implies --run)
 -p, --package         compile source as part of a package (defaults to only if source is a
                       directory)
 -a, --standalone, --stand-alone
                       compile source as standalone files (defaults to only if source is a
                       single file)
 -l, --line-numbers, --linenumbers
+                      force enable line number comments (--line-numbers are enabled by
+                      default unless --minify is passed)
+--no-line-numbers, --nolinenumbers
-                        add line number comments for ease of debugging
+                      disable line number comments (opposite of --line-numbers)
 -k, --keep-lines, --keeplines
                       include source code in comments for ease of debugging
 -w, --watch           watch a directory and recompile on changes
 -r, --run             execute compiled Python
 -n, --no-write, --nowrite
                       disable writing compiled Python
 -d, --display         print compiled Python
 -q, --quiet           suppress all informational output (combine with --display to write
                       runnable code to stdout)
 -s, --strict          enforce code cleanliness standards
 --no-tco, --notco     disable tail call optimization
 --no-wrap-types, --nowraptypes
                       disable wrapping type annotations in strings and turn off 'from
                       __future__ import annotations' behavior
 -c code, --code code  run Coconut passed in as a string (can also be piped into stdin)
 -j processes, --jobs processes
                       number of additional processes to use (defaults to 'sys') (0 is no
                       additional processes; 'sys' uses machine default)
 -f, --force           force re-compilation even when source code and compilation parameters
                       haven't changed
 --minify              reduce size of compiled Python
 --jupyter ..., --ipython ...
                       run Jupyter/IPython with Coconut as the kernel (remaining args passed
                       to Jupyter)
 --mypy ...            run MyPy on compiled Python (remaining args passed to MyPy) (implies
-                        --package)
+                      --package --line-numbers)
 --argv ..., --args ...
                       set sys.argv to source plus remaining args for use in the Coconut
                       script being run
 --tutorial            open Coconut's tutorial in the default web browser
 --docs, --documentation
                       open Coconut's documentation in the default web browser
 --style name          set Pygments syntax highlighting style (or 'list' to list styles)
                       (defaults to COCONUT_STYLE environment variable if it exists,
                       otherwise 'default')
 --history-file path   set history file (or '' for no file) (can be modified by setting
                       COCONUT_HOME environment variable)
 --vi-mode, --vimode   enable vi mode in the interpreter (currently set to False) (can be
                       modified by setting COCONUT_VI_MODE environment variable)
 --recursion-limit limit, --recursionlimit limit
                       set maximum recursion depth in compiler (defaults to 1920) (when
                       increasing --recursion-limit, you may also need to increase --stack-
                       size)
 --stack-size kbs, --stacksize kbs
                       run the compiler in a separate thread with the given stack size in
                       kilobytes
 --site-install, --siteinstall
                       set up coconut.api to be imported on Python start
 --site-uninstall, --siteuninstall
                       revert the effects of --site-install
 --verbose             print verbose debug output
 --trace               print verbose parsing data (only available in coconut-develop)
 --profile             collect and print timing info (only available in coconut-develop)
 ```

 #### Coconut Scripts